 Prior to 2007, the Board and the compensation committee established base salaries based on a number of factors including the scope of responsibility of each individual and a desire to encourage a team ethic.
 In 2007, the compensation committee and the Board concluded that our company and its stockholders would be better served by placing greater emphasis on creating a team ethic among our executive officers and that a team ethic would be better supported if all executive officers received approximately the same salary.
-Therefore, in May 2007, the compensation committee recommended and the Board approved a raise in the base annual salaries of Richard DeLateur, Michael Lucero, William Smith and Robert Jones to \$265,000 effective February 1, 2007, which represented a 20% increase for Mr. DeLateur, a 2.5% increase for Mr. Eucero, a 16% increase for Mr. Smith and a 6% increase for Mr. Jones, based on their salaries for 2006.
-This salary increase was based upon the compensation committee's assessment of the life science industry in the San Francisco Bay Area gathered from the active involvement of committee members as investors in such industry and the committee's conclusion that competition for executives in our industry was increasing.
-Ms. Yow's salary was set at \$\$307,224, or U\$\$200,000 using the exchange rate at the time such salary was set, to reflect the lower cost of living in Singapore where she is based.
+Therefore, in May 2007, the compensation committee recommended and the Board approved a raise in the base annual salaries of Richard DeLateur, Michael Lucero, William Smith and Robert Jones to \$265,000 effective February 1, 2007, which represented a 20% increase for Mr. DeLateur, a 2.2% increase for Mr. Eucero, a 16% increase for Mr. Smith and a 6% increase for Mr. Jones, based on their salaries for 2006.
+This salary increase was based upon the compensation committee's conclusion that competition for executives in our industry was increasing.
+Ms. Yow's salary was set at SG\$307,224, or US\$200,000 using the exchange rate at the time such salary was set, to reflect the lower cost of living in Singapore where she is based.
 At the same time, the compensation committee also recommended that Mr. Worthington's salary be increased by 5% to \$283,920 based on the factors described above.
 However, Mr. Worthington requested that this salary increase be deferred until his performance during 2007 could be assessed.
 In December 2007, the compensation committee reviewed Mr. Worthington's overall performance during the year.
 In particular, it noted that Mr. Worthington had fully met his individual goal for revenue, as we had strong sales performance although the target revenue level was not achieved.
-The compensation committee therefore rec
+The compensation committee therefore recommended and the Board approved the 5% raise that had been originally proposed for Mr. Worthington.
+The raise was made retroactive to February 15, 2007 so that it would be effec